Three vintage favorites: thin rolled filled cookies with a sweet date-or-raisin filling, easy date-walnut cookie squares,

 Mix flour, sugar, baking powder, and salt.

-Stir in chopped dates and walnuts to coat them in the dry mixture.
+Stir in chopped dates and walnuts to coat them.

-Add eggs, vanilla, and melted shortening; mix until evenly combined.
+Add eggs, vanilla, and melted shortening; mix until combined.

 Spread into pan and bake about 25 minutes.
-Cool and cut into squares (about 20).
+Cool and cut into squares.

 Old Fashioned Raisin Bars